Are you a party-goer? Then you’re going to love today’s word of the day!

 Today I took a day off.
 I really needed it.

-Festa can be transformed into the verb to party/celebrate by adding fare in front of it.
+Festa can be transformed into the verb to party/celebrate by placing fare in front.
 An alternative is to use the actual verb festeggiare.

 Ho l’intenzione di fare festa fino a notte fonda.